checkout pinotgit clone https://github.com/apache/pinot.gitcd incubator-pinot# build pinotmvn install package -DskipTests -Pbin-dist# navigate to directory containing the setup scriptscd pinot-distribution/target/apache-pinot-incubating-$PINOT_VERSION-bin/apache-pinot-incubating-$PINOT_VERSION-bin

 # untar ittar -zxvf apache-pinot-incubating-$PINOT_VERSION-bin.tar.gz# navigate to directory containing the launcher scriptscd apache-pinot-incubating-$PINOT_VERSION-bin

-We'll be using a quick-start script, which does the following:
+We'll be using the quick-start scripts provided along with pinot distribution, which do the following:

-Creates a sample table and loads sample data
+Create a sample table and load sample data

 Batch quick start creates the pinot cluster, creates an offline table